 Oned still remembers when a tutor from the Compassion centre at the local church visited his family to register him with the program.

 Becoming a barber was Oned’s dream.
 He felt he had the talent, but as years passed, he understood his family had no money to pay for his education.
-Being at high school, Oned washed cars in his free time to help with some money for his grandparents, who are in their eighties.
+In high school, Oned washed cars in his free time to help with some money for his grandparents.

 One day, while attending a Compassion centre class, the staff announced they would offer a barbering course for youth.
 Those who were interested were invited to register to start the lessons.